Z3r0cks/Master_Thesis/thesis/main.typ

 As illustrated in @fig:impicit it is challenging to obtain the requisite coordination to measure the distance between the two points.
 While the distance can be readily calculated in NVIDIA Omniverse due to the availability of known coordinates, the coordinates in a NeRF scene are dependent on the original images and their associated parameters.
 It is feasible to approximate the same coordinates as in NVIDIA Omniverse.
 However, due to the issue of infinite points in space and the lack of knowledge regarding the coordinate of each object within the scene, it is not possible to obtain the exact coordinates, which represents a significant challenge in the implementation of this approach with LiDAR sensors, which are highly precise.
 Nevertheless, even when it would be feasible to obtain the exact positions, the distance would not be accurate, given that the NeRF scene lacks any references regarding scale.
 This understanding also depends on the camera parameters.
 Another Problem is to obtain the closest point on an obstacle.
 A NeRF approximates the original scene by approximates the RGB and density values.
 These values are not exact representations of the scene.
 In the real world or in graphical software, it is possible to use a pen or click on an object because its coordinates are known and defined.
 However, in a NeRF, every pixel is only an approximation of an RGB value, influenced by the density value depending from images.
 This means that it is not possible to take a pen and mark a specific point, because the exact position and properties of that point are not explicitly defined in the model. \

 #figure(image("images/introduction/implicite.png", width: 100%), caption: [Comparison between implicit and explicit coordinates in NVIDIA Omniverse and a NeRF scene representation.
 The use of NVIDIA Omniverse to calculate the distance between two known points in a 3D scene using the Pythagorean theorem (A).
 The coordinates as user input: $x'_a , y'_a , z'_a$ for the neural network $f_theta$ which interprets these coordinates by computing pixels in the space it learns from training (B).
-Illustration of the problem of getting a point closest to an obstacle in NeRF (C).#text(fill:blue, [Ich suche immer noch nach einer besseren Darstellung für das rechte Bild.
+Illustration of te problem of getting a point closest to an obstacle in NeRF (C).#text(fill:blue, [Ich suche immer noch nach einer besseren Darstellung für das rechte Bild.
 Es wird nicht ganz klar, was das Problem darstellt.])])<fig:impicit>

 === Not used methods <methods>
 #text(fill:blue, [Alle Abschnitte dieses Kapitels müssen noch einmal überarbeitet und kontrolliert werden.
 Vor Allem das "In this method" ist sehr nervig.])\